teamarnab/ML-algorithms-built-from-scratch/README.md

    - A simple approach to modeling the relationship between a dependent variable and one or more independent variables.
 2. **Gradient Descent**
     - A first-order optimization algorithm used for minimizing a function by iteratively moving toward the steepest descent.
+2. **Multiple Linear Regression**
+    - A first-order optimization algorithm used for minimizing a function by iteratively moving toward the steepest descent.

 ## Getting Started